Lewuathe/lewuathe.github.io/_posts/2016-06-04-remind-for-insert-into-with-psycopg2.markdown

 conn.close()
 ```

-Since I usually use `commit` with only transactional operation, I have thought it won't necessary to call it to simply inserting data.
+Since I usually use `commit` with the only transactional operation, I have thought it won't necessary to call it to simply inserting data when I don't use transaction.
 So that was my bad.
 We should check the documentation carefully especially when we use a new library for us.
 psycopg2 documentation is [here](http://initd.org/psycopg/docs/).